-Golden Fire Department (GFD), established by 1879 and covering 18 square miles in Jefferson County including the cities and areas of Apex Park, Beverly Heights Park, Castle Rock Mountain, Canyon Point, Clear Creek Canyon, Clear Creek White Water Park, Cody Trail, Colorado School of Mines, Cressman Park, Eagle Ridge, Estates Park, Fossil Trace, Golden Gate Canyon-East, Golden Heights, Golden Heights, Golden Ridge, Heritage Dels, Heritage Square, Jefferson County Government Center & Jail Complex, Kinney Runn, Lakota Hills, Lariat Loop.
+Golden Fire Department (GFD), established by 1879 and covering 10.9 square miles in Jefferson County (Colorado) including the areas of Apex Park, Beverly Heights Park, Castle Rock Mountain, Canyon Point, Clear Creek Canyon, Clear Creek White Water Park, Cody Trail, Colorado School of Mines, Cressman Park, Eagle Ridge, Estates Park, Fossil Trace, Golden Gate Canyon-East, Golden Heights, Golden Heights, Golden Ridge, Heritage Dels, Heritage Square, Jefferson County Government Center & Jail Complex, Kinney Runn, Lakota Hills, Lariat Loop.
 Lena Gulch, Lions Park, Lookout Mountain, Mesa Meadows, Mt.
 Zion, New Loveland Mine Park, North Table Mesa Meadows, South Table Mountain & Ulysses Park.
+(FDID #05942)

 The Boston Company established Golden City in 1859 at the mouth of Clear Creek Canyon with no formal fire, but citizens had a few volunteer bucket brigades, until 1871 when interested citizens formed Golden Hook and Ladder Company, the fire company had no equipment.